UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 | OpenAI ViT-L/14  | ![opanai-ViT-L14-ducks](assets/images/team-33/openAI-ViT-L:14-ducks.png)  |
 | LAION ViT-L/14-400m  | ![laion-ViT-L14-ducks](assets/images/team-33/laion-L:14-ducks.png)  |

 All of the models perform surprisingly well here considering the ducks themselves are tiny relative to the size of the photo.
+Perhaps the lack of detail due to the ducks being small and low resolution are outweighed by the context of them floating in the pond.
 The only model which perform mediocre are the ViT-B/32 from OpenAI which misses the two left duck groups, and the ViT-B/32-400m from LAION which does the same and has the same attention artifact at the bottom of the image as the first two prompts.
+The two left groups are in the area of the water where the trees are being reflected, so the water is green rather than blue.
+Perhaps the poorly performing models missed the context of ducks in non-blue water during their pre-training.

-#### Experiment 4
+#### Experiment 2a

 Prompt: "sushi rolls"